zhbjsh/homeassistant-ssh/README.md

 ##### Dynamic sensors

-Dynamic sensors are created by setting dynamic: true.
+Dynamic sensors are created by setting `dynamic: true`.
 A dynamic sensor extracts a variable number of values from the command output and creates a “child sensor” for each of them.
 To be able to use a dynamic sensor, each line of the command output must contain ID, value (and optional name) of a child sensor, separated by either one or more spaces or a separator defined with the sensor (example).

 ##### Controllable sensors

-Both static sensors and dynamic sensors can be made controllable by adding command_set to their configuration.
+Both static sensors and dynamic sensors can be made controllable by adding `command_set` to their configuration.
 This command is executed when the user changes the value of the entity.
 The new value will be passed to the command as value variable.
-For binary sensors, command_on and command_off can be used instead of command_set (example).
+For binary sensors, `command_on` and `command_off` can be used instead of command_set (example).

 ##### Configuration variables